 - a blue flower called Victoria

 TIP: Carry a bucket in your car for flowers.
 Last year a nice guy at Trader Joe’s gave me one for my car.
 They will give you one if you ask.
-I pour my water from tennis into the bucket.
+I usually pour my leftover water from tennis into the bucket.

 Unfortunately, Trader Joe’s didn’t have any blue hydrangeas.
 Or lavender.

 I made a stop at Lowe’s where I did find pots of lavender.
-They aren’t blooming yet, but in a couple of weeks, I’ve plant them in a larger pot and put them outside.
+They aren’t blooming yet, but in a couple of weeks, I’ll plant them in a larger pot and put them outside.
 By June, we should have blue blooms.